3ki5tj/vir/prog/ie/README.md

   * works for any dimensions
     - For even dimensions, define -DDHT to use the discrete Hankel transform (DHT) during compiling.
-      This version has the alias `iegsl.c`, which is a symbolic link to `ievir.c` because it uses the GNU Scientific Library (GSL for the Bessel functions.)
+      This version has the alias `ievirgsl.c`, which is a symbolic link to `ievir.c` because it uses the GNU Scientific Library (GSL for the Bessel functions.)

     - For odd dimensions, define -DFFTW to use FFTW3 during compilation.
-      This version has the alias `ieodfftw.c`, which is symbolic link to `ievir.c`
+      This version has the alias `ievirfftw.c`, which is symbolic link to `ievir.c`

   * supports the following closures
     - Percus-Yevick (PY)